scrabbletank/farhome-rules/rulesdoc.md

 To make an attack you must succeed an attack roll against the targets defense.
 If you have more successes than the targets defense you hit, with ties favoring the defender and counting as a miss.

 ##### Grapple
-Instead of making an attack you can attempt to grapple a creatrure.
-To grapple, you make an atheletics check, with the target chosing to make either a dexterity or strength save.
+Instead of making an attack you can attempt to grapple a creature.
+To grapple, you make an athletics check, with the target choosing to make either a dexterity or strength save.
 On success the creature is grappled by you.
 While grappling a creature your move and sprint speed are reduced to 1 and cannot be increased, however the grappled creature is dragged with you.
 Anything that changes the AP cost of your attacks also effects grapples.
 Likewise you may attempt to grapple as many times as you want as long as you have AP and aren't currently grappling anyone.

 You may end a grapple at any time.
 A grappled creature can attempt to free themselves on their turn by spending 5 AP.
 They make a strength save against your athletics check, freeing themselves on success.